MIPS/external-ceres-solver/docs/source/solving.rst

   #. ``SOLVER_CONTINUE`` indicates that the solver should continue
      optimizing.

-  For example, the following ``IterationCallback`` is used internally by Ceres to log the progress of the optimization.
+  For example, the following :class:`IterationCallback` is used internally by Ceres to log the progress of the optimization.

   .. code-block:: c++